khsoh/mymacnix/README.md

 ## Phase 4: Creating my own install tools

-I created auto-install scripts to install Nix with minimal user intervention.
+I created auto-install scripts to install `Nix` and `nix-darwin` with minimal user intervention.
-Nix can now be installed by executing this command in the Terminal window:
+`Nix` can now be installed by executing this command in the Terminal window:

 ```
   sh <(curl -L https://raw.githubusercontent.com/khsoh/mymacnix/main/nix-autoinstall)